yhagio/tutorialedge.net/content/challenges/go/challenge-01.md

 The application, when run, should return system utilization such as CPU utilization, RAM utilization, and Backing Store Utilization in a table format

 * This code will be contained within a single `main.go` file

+## Acceptance Criteria

+In order to successfully complete this challenge, your project will have to:

+* Collect the CPU utilization of your machine
+* Collect the RAM Utilization of your machine
+* Collect the Backing Storage Utilization of your machine
+* Display the results in a friendly fashion in the console when `go run main.go` is executed.

 # Key Concepts